22 |

 [Narrabri Lake, NSW, December 2010]

-Frontal view of a Pied Butcherbird adorning a flagpost
+Close-up lateral view of a Pied Butcherbird

 Lateral view of a Pied Butcherbird